sikopet/blog/posts/naxsi.md

 DeniedUrl "/50x.html";

 # . set the threshold for different counters
-# (the lower the value the more aggresive the rules are)
+# (the lower the value the more aggresive the rule is)
 CheckRule "$SQL >= 8" BLOCK;
 CheckRule "$RFI >= 8" BLOCK;
 CheckRule "$TRAVERSAL >= 4" BLOCK;